Okos-Smart/web-tech-interview/README.md

-# Lexter Tech Interview Boilerplate
+# Okos Modified Tech Interview Boilerplate

-This codebase is a **deliberately buggy React + TypeScript project** created for Lexter’s technical interviews.
+This codebase is a **deliberately buggy React + TypeScript project** created from Lexter’s technical interviews with modifications made by Okos team.
 Its purpose is to let candidates demonstrate their ability to **navigate an unfamiliar codebase**, **debug issues**, and show adaptability to different coding patterns.

 **Important:** The application contains intentional bugs and omissions.
 You are expected to identify and fix these during the interview.
 Likewise, documentation is minimal by design – reading the code and configuration will be part of the evaluation